 Chronic kidney failure is more gradual and can take months or even years to develop.
 It can be caused by a number of things including infections and tumours and unfortunately, by the time it’s diagnosed, it’s sometimes too late to reverse.

-In the early stages of disease the healthy areas of the kidney take on the extra work that the damaged areas can’t do, meaning that healthy parts work even harder than usual.
-As the disease progresses, and the unhealthy areas start to outnumber the healthy, the workload simply becomes too much and your dog will show signs of kidney failure (see below for more information).
+In the early stages of disease, the healthy areas of the kidney take on the extra work that the damaged areas can’t do, meaning that healthy parts work even harder than usual.
+As the disease progresses, and the unhealthy areas start to outnumber the healthy, the workload simply becomes too much and your dog will show signs of kidney failure.

-Do be careful about trying to diagnose kidney disease yourself, as these same symptoms could also be a sign of other illnesses.
+Be careful about trying to diagnose kidney disease yourself, as the signs of kidney disease in dogs can also be a symptom of other illnesses.
 The sooner you see your vet for a proper diagnosis, the better.
 Although there’s no cure for kidney disease, early treatment will help to relieve the discomfort caused by the symptoms and support your pet’s kidneys.

-When diagnosing a dog with kidney problems, your vet will start by testing a sample of pee to see if your dog’s urine is being concentrated, whether protein is being lost in their urine and whether they have any other problems, like an underlying infection.
+When diagnosing kidney disease in dogs, your vet will start by testing a sample of pee to see if your dog’s urine is being concentrated, whether protein is being lost in their urine and if they have any other problems, like an underlying infection.
 They might also take a blood test to check for specific kidney function, to get an idea of your dog’s overall health and to see if the build-up of toxins has affected any of their other organs.

 The fresher the sample, the more accurate the tests will be, so try not to delay in getting the sample to your vet.

-Depending on how severe your dog’s symptoms are, treatment usually consists of a combination of medical and dietary interventions.
+Depending on how severe the symptoms are, dog kidney failure treatment usually consists of a combination of medical and dietary interventions.

-Unfortunately these special diets aren’t always the tastiest, as they’re made to very strict recipes, so your dog might not guzzle it up with as much gusto as they do with their usual food.
-Bear in mind that a dog’s sense of smell and taste is around 200,000 times more sensitive than a humans, so they’re bound to notice the difference!
-That said, don’t give up on your prescription diet just because your dog seems disinterested at first – with a bit of perseverance, they’ll come round in the end.
+Unfortunately, these special diets aren’t always the tastiest as they’re made to very strict recipes, so your dog might not guzzle it up with as much gusto as they do with their usual food.
+Bear in mind that a dog’s sense of smell and taste is around 200,000 times more sensitive than ours, so they’re bound to notice the difference!
+That said, don’t give up on your prescription diet just because your dog seems disinterested at first – with a bit of perseverance, they’ll come around in the end.

 When feeding a dog with kidney problems, take things slowly, introducing their new diet gradually so they can learn to adapt to the blander flavours and different textures.
 Unless your vet says otherwise, start by blending a little of the new diet thoroughly into your dog’s original food.
 Then, each day, increase the quantity of the new diet by very small amounts, reducing the amount of their original diet proportionately.
 Ask your vet about portion sizes for the prescription diet, or use the guidelines on the packaging, because it won’t necessarily be the same as you’re used to feeding your dog.